 Community Nursery School offers morning programs for three-year-olds, four-year-olds, and pre-Kindergarten children.
 Due to current Covid licensing restrictions, we do not currently offer an afternoon program, but intend to bring it back as soon as it is safe to do so.

-In a typical year, Community Nursery School is in session from the second full week in September through mid-June.
+Community Nursery School is in session from the second full week in September through mid-June.
 All groups have a gradual transition into their classrooms at the beginning of the school year.
 Children come in smaller groups and stay for a slightly shorter time during the first two weeks.
 Even for children who have been to school before, this is important because they are adjusting to new teachers, new classmates, new routines, and new physical spaces.
-As always, our primary focus is to provide a program that supports the healthy emotional development of the children.
+Our primary focus is to provide a program that supports the healthy emotional development of the children.
 The school day runs from 9:00 AM - 12:00 PM.
 Vacations and holidays typically coincide with those of the Lexington School System, with some adjustments.

 Entrance age is three years by December 31st.
 Children in the three-year-old program (Yellow Door Room) progress to the four and five-year-old program (Red Door and Blue Door Rooms).
 Depending upon their birthday, children may need two or three years of nursery school.
 Our program allows children to be in a new classroom each year.
 While current students have priority over new students, there are always openings in the four-year old program each year for new students to the school.